-On February 1, 2018, Private Member’s Motion 163 entitled Women, Peace and Security Ambassador was tabled by The Honourable Borys Wrzesnewskyi, MP.
-Mr. Wrzesnewskyi has been a long-standing supporter of the Canadian Peace Initiative, and we appreciate his devoted efforts.
+On February 1, 2018, Private Member’s Motion 163 entitled Women, Peace and Security Ambassador was tabled by The Honourable Borys Wrzesnewskyj, MP.
+Mr. Wrzesnewskyj has been a long-standing supporter of the Canadian Peace Initiative, and we appreciate his devoted efforts.

 Motion 163 outlines a plan to appoint a Women, Peace and Security Ambassador with the following responsibilities:

 - To advocate for research and identification of root causes of conflicts

 - To support education, training and counselling in non-violent conflict resolution

 - To take all possible actions to reduce and prevent conflict, empower women and girls, and further the cause of developing and maintaining conditions conducive to peace